 You can travel from Athens airport to the city centre using three different means of transport; metro, bus and taxi.
-The cheapest transfer option is the public bus, at only 6€ per person for a one-way ticket.
+The cheapest transportation option is the public bus, at only 6€ per person for a one-way ticket.
 The fastest option is an Athens airport taxi, which comes at a cost of 38€ per ride.
-Another means of transfer is the metro, which leaves every 30 minutes and costs 10€ one-way.
+Another means of transportation is the metro, which leaves every 30 minutes and costs 10€ one-way.
 Welcome Pickups offers meet and greet services and a friendly introduction to Athens at the same price as a regular taxi.
 Click here to see the cost.

 - Prepaid flat price - no hidden fees.

 I used Welcome Pickups twice.
 On time and english speaking drivers.

 | OPTION|| PRICE|| DURATION|| AVAILABILITY|

 | Metro || €20|| 50min|| 06:30–23:55|

 How to get from Athens airport to the city centre by taxi